sergioquadros/reproreseach_peer2/PA2_peerassesment.md

 The annual costs of the ten worst weather events spread between 5.51 and 125 billions USD at 1996-2011 period and the yearly fatalities spread between 1687 and 11864 citizens.

-The ten worst events that caused more deaths was heat, tornado, flash flood, lightning, rip current, flood, thunderstorm wind, high wind, avalanche and winter storms and those that more hurt was  tornado, heat, flood, thunderstorm wind, lightning,  flash flood, wild forest fire, hurricanes, winter storms and high wind.
+The ten worst events that caused more deaths was heat, tornado, flash flood, lightning, rip current, flood, thunderstorm wind, high wind, avalanche and cold wind chill and those that more hurt was  tornado, heat, flood, thunderstorm wind, lightning,  flash flood, wild forest fire, hurricane, winter storms and high wind.

 The property damages were by event type almost ten times higher than those crops.
 Ten worst types for properties were flood, hurricane, storm surge, tornado, flash flood, hail, thunderstorm wind, wild forest fire, tropical storm and high wind.

-Other ten worst types for cropies were: drought, hurricane, flood, hail, flash flood, extreme cold, frost freeze, thunderstorm wind, rain and tropical storm.
+Other ten worst types for cropies were: drought, hurricane, flood, hail, cold, flash flood, frost freeze, thunderstorm wind, rain and tropical storm.

-Of course the most frequent events may not be neither the most fatal nor that bring higher losses and therefore not serve as a compass for government action.
+Of course the most frequent events may not be neither the most fatal nor that bring higher losses and therefore don't serve as a compass for government action.

 The North American citizens should be prepared to meet these challenges and agencies of interest in this area should continue its efforts to standardize your records and make them public.
 This work will give climate predictions more accurate, saving lives and wealth.